Blotch3D/FlightDynamics/README.md

 Each input condition can be thought of as a dimension in a space within which we do our interpolation.
 We want to intelligently pick in that space the positions to pre-calculate, rather than simply calculating them for each position in a regular grid.
 Specifically, for a given region in that space if any output is experiencing a notably higher order relationship (that is, the function of that input to any output is high order and magnitude), then cases should be dense in that area through that dimension.
 Likewise cases can be sparse where no output experiences a notably higher order relationship in any dimension.
 Obviously, since thousands of CFD models will need to be created, this decision-making process should be automated.

-Further optimization can be had by accounting for airframe symmetry, choosing the airframe parts wisely, performing a hybrid process of mixing RBF interpolation with estimator equations, etc.
+Further optimization can be had by accounting for airframe symmetry, choosing the airframe parts wisely, performing a hybrid process of mixing interpolation with estimator equations, etc.

 The bottom line is that interpolation requires a lot of well chosen initial cases (many thousands, possibly taking weeks to create), but then quickly produces high accuracy results.